 e.
 Decisions based upon health or psychological grounds will include consultation with and recommendation of the Office of Learning Services.
 Permission for disclosure authority is implied by the submission of this application.

 f.
-Review: The Coordinator of Occupancy Management will review all requests in consultation with the Director of Housing and Residential Programs and / or their designee(s) with the intent of the Millersville University residency requirement and will render a decision.
+Review: The Coordinator of Occupancy Management will review all requests in consultation with the Director of University Housing and Conference Services and / or their designee(s) with the intent of the Millersville University residency requirement and will render a decision.
 This decision will be given within five (5) business days when possible.
 Missing documentation will delay processing.

-Appeal: A denied waiver may be appealed to the Director of Housing and Residential Programs.
+Appeal: A denied waiver may be appealed to the Director of University Housing and Conference Services.
 The appeal must be in writing and address the reason(s) given for the denial of the initial request.
 The appeal must be sent within five (5) business days of receipt of the initial decision.
 All waiver review decisions are final.

 Appeal Decision: All appeals will be reviewed in accordance with the intent of the Residency Requirement.
 A written decision will be given within five (5) business days, when possible.
 All appeal decisions are final.